jmohler1970/Taffy_withUI/Buefy.md

-# Taffy for REST: Part 8 VueJS + Bulma = Buefy
+# Taffy for REST: Part 8 Buefy = VueJS + Bulma

-I have been at this for a couple of months, so it is really exciting to finally have a functioning application to show.
+We have been at this for a couple of months, so it is really exciting to finally have a functioning application to show.
 Everything up until now has been changes to database, changes to beans, changes to resources, changes to `application.cfc`.

-But there has been no UI to speak of; That was deliberate.
-There is a wall between front end and back end developement.
+But there has been no UI to speak of; that was deliberate.
+There is a wall between front end and back end development.
 This has some consequences.
 We are not going to be asking ColdFusion to generate HTML.
 It is just going to be delivering data.
 The HTML has to be generated via Javascript on the frontend.
 There are a lot of mature technologies that do that.
 The application is going to be using VueJS.

 # So what is a VueJS?

 Let's what Stackoverflow thinks:

-> Vue.js is an open-source, progressive Javascript framework for building user interfaces that aim to be incrementally adoptable. ...
+> VueJS is an open-source, progressive Javascript framework for building user interfaces that aim to be incrementally adoptable. ...

-> Vue.js provides two-way data binding, computed properties, CSS bindings, HTML templates, partial rendering and can be extended with components, mixins, and plugins.
+> VueJS provides two-way data binding, computed properties, CSS bindings, HTML templates, partial rendering and can be extended with components, mixins, and plugins.

 That is a lot of stuff.
 My emphasis the versatity of VueJS.
 You can take plain HTML and make it much much smarter than you could with tinkering it with, say, jQuery.
 You can also use CDNs.
 You don't have to write or rewrite you applications like Angular would require.